On this page:

 - You will not be able to attend an interview at your nearest consulate; this service is not available to military personnel or their partners.

-- If your 1 year passport is due to expire you should apply for a new one using the standard application form.
-DO NOT apply online.
-This should be refunded by the unit in-line with JSP 752 Annex A, Serial 5, Section 13, Chapter 10.
+- If your one-year passport is due to expire you should apply for a new one using the standard application form, which you can get from your unit – please refer to 2014DIN01-108 above.
+Do not apply online.
+This should be refunded by the unit in line with JSP 752 Annex A, Serial 5, Section 13, Chapter 10.

 There is no automatic entitlement to Citizenship.
 If you are a national of a country which is a member state of the EEA or Switzerland, you will automatically have ‘permanent residence status’ after exercising EEA free movement rights in the UK for any continuous period of five years ending on or after 30 April 2006, and therefore will not have to apply for indefinite leave to remain prior to applying for Citizenship.
 However you will only be considered to have been exercising free movement rights if you were either working, seeking work, studying or were economically self sufficient (which includes having comprehensive sickness insurance) for the five years.
 Information about exercising free movement rights and how you prove this can be found by clicking here.
 Click on the guide EEA for all information.